Marjory Fainges

-Marjory Fainges (née Ratcliffe) (born 15 May 1933) is an Australian researcher and historian on the subject of the Australian Toy Industry over the last 100 years in particular the commercial manufacture of dolls.
-She has written 16 books and is a doll judge of antique, collectible, modern and artist dolls and she has lectured internationally.
+Marjory Fainges (née Ratcliffe) (born 15 May 1933) is an Australian researcher and historian on the subject of the Australian toy industry, particularly the commercial manufacture of dolls.
+She has written sixteen books, lectured internationally, and is a judge of antique, collectible, modern, and artist dolls.

 Early life

 Marjory was born in Geelong, Victoria and began her schooling there.
 The family later moved to Wangaratta and her high school years were completed in Melbourne at Coburg High School.
 Marjory was unable to take up a scholarship to be a teacher when the family moved to Brisbane, Queensland so she undertook commercial studies and obtained office work but with the birth of her children she developed an interest in dolls and toys.

 Personal life

 In 1953, Marjory married Jim Fainges.
 They had met at a friends' sister's 21st Birthday Party in late 1949, were engaged in 1951 and married in the Lutwyche Methodist Church, Brisbane.
 The family which was to include 5 children Lyn, Sue, Ian, Neil and Keith moved to Everton Park, Brisbane where Marjory and Jim worked on many projects together.
 Jim had his own interests including model railways and designing scale model.
 From 1973 Jim worked at the Department of Main Roads as a professional Model Maker.
 He retired in 1989 and died 18 October 2015.